hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 at a given target rate.
 Individual peers sample an exponentially distributed random variable and wait for an amount of time dictated by the sample.
 The peer with the smallest sample wins the election.
-Cheating is prevented through the use of a trusted execution environment, identity verification and blacklisting based on asymmetric key cryptography, and an additional set of election policies.
+Cheating is prevented through the use of a trusted execution environment, identity verification and denylisting based on asymmetric key cryptography, and an additional set of election policies.